AO-StreetArt/Adrestia/docs/pages/quickstart.rst

 development environments.

-To stand up all of Adrestia's dependencies, as well as the Adrestia Docker image, run the following from the main folder of the repository:
+To stand up all of Adrestia's dependencies, as well as the Adrestia Docker image, run the following from the 'scripts/linux' folder:

-``docker-compose up``

-The Kibana UI will be available at http://127.0.0.1:5601, and logs will be available there.
-Note that logs sent prior to the logstash endpoint being available will not be seen.

-To stand up only Adrestia's dependencies, without standing up Adrestia itself, run the following from the 'scripts/deps' folder of the repository:

-``docker-compose up``
+``./start_dev_cluster.sh``

-In both cases, the following UI's will be available:
+The following Web UI's will be available in your browser:

 Consul - http://localhost:8500/ui
 Neo4j - http://localhost:7474

 I recommend `MongoDB Compass <https://www.mongodb.com/products/compass>__`, Community Edition for a Mongo UI, which can connect on localhost:27017

 Building from Source
 --------------------